 Active traffic control gives visual and audible warning of the approach of a train.
 Active devices require power service and are activated by the train, which means users will only interact with them when a train is present.
 All active traffic control devices at rail crossings include flashing-light signals with an audible warning and a CROSSBUCK sign (R15-1).
 Designers should also review signing and marking treatments that may be required in addition to the primary traffic control devices discussed in Section 11.5.1.
-See Section 11.5.2 for guidance for locations that include Accessible Pedestrian Signal (APS).

 Where rail operation frequency is more than 4 trains per day, train operating speeds increase beyond 35 mph, or sight distance (as described in Section 11.2) is restricted, active traffic control devices should be considered for at-grade pedestrian and bicyclist rail crossings.
-Active control systems shall be used where LRT speeds exceed 25 mph.
+[Active control systems shall be used where LRT speeds exceed 25 mph](#).
 It may also be desirable to include supplemental traffic control devices (see Section 11.5.4).